Emirate of Abu Dhabi: Sub-divisions and settlements

 The Emirate is divided into three municipal regions.
 The capital city Abu Dhabi has seen new construction of modern high rises, tall office and apartment buildings, and busy shops.
-Other urban centres in the emirate are Al-Ain, Baniyas and Ruwais.
+Other urban centres in the emirate are Al-Ain, Baniyas, Ruwais, and Madinat Zayed.
 Al-Ain is an agglomeration of several villages scattered around a desert oasis; today it is the site of the national university, UAEU.
 In addition, Al-Ain is billed as the "Garden City" of the UAE.